-The Minor in Islamic World Studies (IWS) allows students to focus their elective and distribution requirements around the cultures, religions, history, and politics of the Islamic world.
+The Minor in Islamic World Studies (IWS) allows students to focus their elective and liberal arts requirements on the cultures, religions, history, and politics of the Islamic world.
 It provides an excellent foundation for students interested in pursuing careers or graduate studies in fields from foreign service to Islamic studies and beyond.

 How does the minor differ from the certificate?
-The big difference between the certificate and minor is that the minor does not require Arabic language courses.
+The minor does not require Arabic language courses.

-Additionally, students interested in studying modern Arabic but not to the extent required for the certificate may count ARAB 103-104 as two of the six required Minor courses (which also takes care of the Arts and Sciences Foreign Language requirement).
-Students interested in early and medieval Islamic studies may do the same with SEM 241-242 on reading Classical Arabic.
+Students interested in studying modern Arabic but not to the extent required for the certificate may count ARAB 103-104 as two of the six required Minor courses.

-Program policies: Students must receive a grade no lower than C in a course to count it toward the IWS Minor.
+Program policies: Students must receive a grade no lower than C- in a course to count it toward the IWS Minor.
 The six courses must total 18 credit hours and must be drawn from no fewer than three CUA departments and/or schools.
-Students interested in counting Arabic courses toward the Minor must complete both ARAB 103 and 104 or both SEM 241 and 242; no credit toward the IWS minor is given for completing only the first semester of either sequence.
-Students who do not complete ARAB 103 and 104/SEM 241 and 242 may count ARAB 130 toward the Minor; students who count ARAB 103 and 104 or SEM 241 and 242 as two of their minor courses may not count ARAB 130 as a third.
+Students interested in counting Arabic courses toward the Minor must complete both ARAB 103 and 104; no credit toward the IWS minor is given for completing only the first semester of the sequence.
+Students who do not complete ARAB 103 and 104 may count ARAB 130 toward the Minor; students who count ARAB 103 and 104 as two of their minor courses may not count ARAB 130 as a third.